Frowsty/AutoClicker/README.md

 # AutoClicker
-Simple auto clicker for windows
+Auto clicker with support for delay between clicks

+!WINDOW ONLY!